BentoBoxWorld/docs/docs/Tutorials/api/Create-an-addon.md

 </table>

 # Pladdons
 Pladdons are a combination of a Bukkit Plugin and Addon.
 The main benefit of a Pladdon is that it is loaded with the Bukkit Server class loader and so data within it can be accessed directly by Plugins.
-If you are writing a utility Addon, for example, the Level addon then a lot of other Plugin writers may want to access the data it generates in code.
-The simplest way to do this is to make a Pladdon.
-The contrary to this is that if you do **not** want plugins to access data in your addon, then keep it as an addon.
+If you are writing a utility Addon, for example, a Level addon, then other Plugin writers may want to access the data it generates in code via an API.
+The simplest way to do this is to make a Pladdon and they can call methods in your code directly.
+If you do **not** want plugins to access data in your addon, then keep it as an Addon.

 ## Making the Addon a Pladdon
 To do this, make a class with the recommended name of `MyAddonPladdon.java`, where MyAddon is the same name as your Addon and extend `Pladdon`.
 Instead of creating a `plugin.yml` the components are declared using Annotations.
 The annotations should be as below.
 The ApiVersion may be updated to the latest server version if you require it.